fog/fog/lib/fog/rackspace/docs/auto_scale.md

         "OS-DCF =>diskConfig"=>"MANUAL",
         "metadata"=>{}}}

-Changes to the args attribute can be saved by executing the `save` method on the `LaunchConfig`.
+Changes to the args attribute can be saved by executing the `save` method on the `launch_config`.
 For example if you wanted to change the disk configuration to `AUTO`, you would do the following:

     launch_config.args["server"]["OS-DCF =>diskConfig"] = "AUTO"
     launch_config.save

-**Note**: If you pass any metadata values in this call, it must be the full set of metadata for the Launch Configuration, since the underlying API call **overwrites** any existing metadata.
+**Note**: If you pass any metadata values in this call, it must be the full set of metadata for the launch configuration, since the underlying API call **overwrites** any existing metadata.

 ## Policies

 When an alarm is triggered in Cloud Monitoring, it calls the webhook associated with a particular policy.
 The policy is designed to update the scaling group to increase or decrease the number of servers in response to the particular alarm.

-To list the policies for a given scaling group do the following:
+To list the policies for a given scaling group use the following:

     policies = group.policies

 ### Creating a Policy

-To add a policy to a scaling group you would do the following:
+To add a policy to a scaling group use the following:

     group.policies.create :name => 'Scale by one server', :cooldown => 360, :type => 'webhook', :change => 1